 – Influence social and urban development

-We are already in full swing planning the first seminar at St Hans Hospital in October 2025.
-During the seminar, we will focus on the role of the artist, and visitors will experience the area through the eyes of the artist.
+Preparations have gone well and we are already in full swing planning the first seminar at St Hans Hospital in October 2025.
+During the seminar, we will focus on the role of the artist and visitors will experience the area through the eyes of the artist.

 We have already had several meetings with the Nordic networks and other partners.
 We are now continuing to plan the next two seminars at Kunsthall Dikemark in 2026 and at Hospitalet Ulleråker in 2027, where we will focus on the relationship between art and psychiatry and the role of art in place development.